shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Goals

-Learn the basics of the [GNU Project Debugger](https://www.gnu.org/software/gdb/) (gdb and ddd) so you can use them to find bugs in your class projects.
+Learn the basics of the [GNU Project Debugger](https://www.gnu.org/software/gdb/) (gdb or ddd) so you can use them to find bugs in your class projects.

 ## Required Survey

-You do not have to turn in any files for this lab, but you do have to complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSc_DOE7Ps-l4ApR8l7KN1y2KIm1OdvnoBKJqaQF9go6P9t_eQ/viewform?usp=sf_link) to get credit for Lab 06.
+You do not have to turn in any files for this lab, but you do have to complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link) to get credit for Lab 06.

 ## gdb/ddd Lecture Notes